This coordinate grid foldable organizer with building pieces can be used for many activities:

 Coordinate Grid Activity

-Students used the layout of the floor tiles of move to the correct locations of the life-sized coordinate grid.
+Students used the layout of the floor tiles to move to the correct locations of the life-sized coordinate grid.
 FUN!

 Common Core Standards